Mwaseemzakir/Learn-Dot-Net/README.md

 I mostly share my knowledge on [LinkedIn](linkedin.com/in/mwaseemzakir/) and [Twitter](https://twitter.com/mwaseemzakir) and [Medium](http://medium.com/@mwaseemzakir)

 For weekly dose of .NET related content, you can subscribe to my newsletter [here](https://waseemzakir.substack.com/)

+If this repository helped you in any way, keep me in your prayers

+Hakuna Matata :blush: